 Divorce will be granted by the court at the petition of one spouse, after at least three months have passed since the marriage took place, unless the spouse or their children are at risk.

-Unlike the current requirements in England and Wales, and Scotland, having to allege grounds for divorce is not required when filing for divorce in Spain, and spouses can file a petition as early as three months after getting married.
+Unlike the current requirements in Scotland, having to allege grounds for divorce is not required when filing for divorce in Spain, and spouses can file a petition as early as three months after getting married.

 Spanish divorce proceedings – whether defended or by mutual consent – are always no-fault, unlike divorces in Scotland.
 There is no need to prove that a spouse is at fault, and divorce is not seen as a punishment to the spouse at fault.
 As stated on the explanatory statement (exposición de motivos) of Ley 15/2005, the Spanish divorce system aims to highlight the freedom of spouses during marriage, as living together and the duration of marriage depend on the continuous will of both spouses (Ley 15/2008).
 Not willing to be married to someone is sufficient cause for filing a petition for divorce.

 (Please note that the table was created when this article was originally published and before the introduction of no-fault divorce in England and Wales.)

 The information included in this article is correct at the time of publication/last update.
 This article is for informational purposes only, does not constitute legal advice and should not be relied upon as such.
 Any reliance you place on such information is strictly at your own risk.
 ICR Translations will not be liable for any loss or damage arising from loss of data or profits as a result of, or in connection with, the use of this website.